 And they do, in fact, contribute.
 According to GitHub’s annual Octoverse report, 10 million new developers created a GitHub account in 2019, helping create more than 44 million new project repositories in the past year alone.
-GitHub projects are the main form of open source collaboration, and that’s astonishing growth when you consider that ten years prior, there were about 160,000 GitHub users and 200,000 repositories total.
+GitHub projects are the main form of open source development and collaboration, and that’s astonishing growth when you consider that ten years prior, there were about 160,000 GitHub users and 200,000 repositories total.
 In fact, by 2012, there were still less than three million GitHub users and five million repositories total—numbers that are less than one-third the number of GitHub users who joined in 2019 alone and one-eighth the number of repositories that were created this past year as well.

 At the enterprise level, too, open source contributions are commonplace.
 The New Stack’s 2019 “Open Source Programs in the Enterprise” survey, in partnership with the Linux Foundation’s TODO Group and co-sponsored by VMware, found that nearly 60% of technology companies contribute code upstream.
 Meanwhile, 42% of all companies hire developers to work on open source projects, an increase of nearly 10% from 2018.
 Clearly, open source is booming.